GalSim-developers/GalSim/INSTALL.md

     easy_install pyfits
     easy_install pyyaml

-at prompt.
+at the prompt.
 If not using an admin account, prefix the commands above with `sudo` and enter your admin password when prompted.
 The required modules should then be installed.

 See http://packages.python.org/distribute/easy_install.html#using-easy-install
 for more details about the extremely useful `easy_install` feature.

-###Third party-maintained Python packages
+### Third party-maintained Python packages

 There are a number of third party-maintained packages which bundle Python with many of the numerical and scientific libraries that are commonly used, and